-Botox is a 30 year-old procedure that has had its fair share of misperception and defamation, especially in the media with many celebrity Botox failures are ridiculed virally.
-However, countless research and studies have proven that when used right, Botox, including Korean Botox is a very safe procedure with very little side effects and most of which are non-permanent.
+Botox is a 30 year-old procedure that has had its fair share of misperception and defamation in the media.
+Although many celebrity Botox failures are publicly ridiculed, countless research and studies have proven that when used right, Botox, including Korean Botox, is a very safe procedure with very little side effects and most of which are non-permanent.
 Botox can be used for clinical purposes like muscle movement disorders, but its most well-known use is for aesthetic purposes.
 Not just for removing wrinkles, Botox is becoming increasingly widespread in use for changing the face contours and preventative purposes.
 But still, the images of people not being able to move parts of their face is too horrifying to completely ignore for even the most seasoned users of Botox, and so the question is asked frequently, are all brands for Botox effective and safe?

 First, let's look at the picture and table below about the Korean Botox brands that are used today.

 Molecular weight and protein load?

 *The molecular weight and protein load decreases as the amount of foreign protein decreases.
 Studies show that the with less foreign protein, the risk of developing any immunogenicity may be reduced.

 Note : For the Botox experts out there, the table above does not include the type B Botox since it is no longer distributed in Korea.

 Are Botox Brands Including Korean Botox Any Different?

 There are no conclusive studies that suggest a single brand of Botox, Korean or otherwise, has a longer lasting effect than others.
 The only variation comes in the time needed to see results, with different brands having different "peak" times.
 But generally speaking, all brands show effect in a similar period of 1 week.